- 1 The Medina of Fez City (1981)

 Medina of Essaouira (2001)

 Essaouira, formerly called Mogador by the Portuguese, is located on Morocco’s Atlantic coast.
 This fortified town was built in the late 18th century mixing the North African and European architecture principles.

 The Portuguese City of Mazagan (2004)

-The Portuguese Fortified City of Mazagan, today is a part of El Jadida city, is an example of the influences interchange between European and Moroccan cultures.
+The Portuguese Fortified City of Mazagan, which today is a part of El Jadida city, is an example of the influence interchange between European and Moroccan cultures.
 From the Portuguese period, the surviving buildings are the Manueline Church and the cistern.

 Rabat, The Capital of Morocco (2012)

 Rabat is a modern Capital and historic city located northwest of the kingdom on the Atlantic coast.
 The oldest part includes the Hassan mosque, Almohad ramparts, and gates as well as the settlements’ remnants from the 12th to the 17th century of Roman, Phoenicians, Moorish, and Andalusian.